-Models have become popular in generative modeling, despite their relatively high computational cost.
+130 However, we note that GANs can suffer from a lack of sample diversity (Bayat 2023) and they are notoriously challenging to train, requiring careful setup to avoid training instabilities (e.g., Miyato et al., 2018).
+Moreover, in recent years Diffusion Models have started to outperform GANs in image classification (Dhariwal and Nichol, 2021).
+For these reasons, Diffusion Models have become popular in generative modeling, despite their relatively high computational cost.
 Recent examples of Diffusion Models include GenCast (Price et al., 2024).
-Finally, we note a very recently developed technique DYffusion (Cachay et al., 2023; 2024), which is a generative framework that aims to reduce the computational cost of Diffusion Modeling by encoding the temporal evolution expected in physical systems into the generative process.
+Finally, we note a very recently developed technique DYffusion

+135 (Cachay et al., 2023; 2024), which is a generative framework that aims to reduce the computational cost of Diffusion Modeling by encoding the temporal evolution expected in physical systems into the generative process.

-235 2.2.3 Physics-informed machine learning
+2.2.3 Physics-informed machine learning

-The results of purely data-driven solutions may potentially produce meaningless output, as the training strategy of a neural network is to minimize a mathematical loss function, e.g., the mean squared error (i.e., L2 norm) between the prediction and the original target.
-Similar issues, e.g., producing overly blurred output, may arise with other choices of the loss function, such as an L1 norm•An evolution of this approach is to include some physical constraints in the loss function in order to force the
+The results of purely data-driven solutions may potentially produce meaningless output, as the training strategy of a neural network is to minimize a mathematical loss function, e.g., the mean squared error (i.e., L2 norm) between the prediction and

-- 240 ML algorithm to produce more consistent outputs, as the Navier-Stokes equation (Ma et al., 2022; Daw et al., 2021).
+- 140 the original target.
+Similar issues, e.g., producing overly blurred output, may arise with other choices of the loss function, such as an L1 norm.
+An evolution of this approach is to include some physical constraints in the loss function in order to force the ML algorithm to produce more consistent outputs, as the Navier-Stokes equation (Ma et al., 2022; Daw et al., 2021).
 This class of methods is known as physical-informed neural networks (PINNs).
-However, the performance of PINNs for extrapolation remains subject to debate (e.g., Du et al., 2023 for a cautionary example), Recently, another approach, which tries to solve differential equations using neural networks, is under development.
-Although this method is mostly developed for other physics fields, the methodology and knowledge can be applied to ocean modeling (Zubov et al., 2021; Smets et al., 2023). - 245 2.2.4 Applications in ocean surface state forecasting With previous examples mostly limited to weather prediction and computational fluid dynamics (in a few cases), we turn our attention to applications in the context of predicting ocean surface properties.
-They include the use of multi-layer perceptrons (James et al., 2018, Gracia et al., 2021) and LSTMs (Minuzzi and Farina, 2023; Lawal et al., 2024) for surface wave prediction, surface wave-current interaction forecasting, storm surge forecasting (Xie et al., 2023) and sea surface temperature prediction - 250 via deep learning (Wolff et al., 2020; Xu et al., 2023); the use of neural networks for accelerating resonant nonlinear wavewave interaction in an ocean surface wave model (Puscasu, 2014), for regional to coastal sea level prediction (Nieves et al., 2021), for ocean color mapping (S. Chen et al., 2019), and for statistical downscaling (Accarino et al., 2021).
-Other applications include estimating ocean surface circulation (Sinha and Abernathey, 2021; Subel and Zanna, 2024) and predicting dissolved oxygen across scales (O'Donncha et al., 2022).
+However, the performance of PINNs for extrapolation remains subject to debate (e.g., Du et al., 2023 for a cautionary example).
+Recently, another approach, which tries to solve - 145 differential equations using neural networks, is under development.
+Although this method is mostly developed for other physics fields, the methodology and knowledge can be applied to ocean modeling (Zubov et al., 2021; Smets et al., 2023).

+2.2.4 Applications in ocean surface state forecasting

+With previous examples mostly limited to weather prediction and computational fluid dynamics (in a few cases), we turn our attention to applications in the context of predicting ocean surface properties.
+They include the use of multi-layer perceptrons

+- (James et al., 2018, Gracia et al., 2021) and LSTMs (Minuzzi and Farina, 2023; Lawal et al, 2024) for surface wave prediction, surface wave-current interaction forecasting, storm surge forecasting (Xie et al., 2023) and sea surface temperature prediction via deep learning (Wolff et al., 2020; Xu et al., 2023); the use of neural networks for accelerating resonant nonlinear wave-wave interaction in an ocean surface wave model (Puscasu, 2014), for regional to coastal sea level prediction (Nieves et al., 2021), for ocean color mapping (S. Chen et al., 2019), and for statistical downscaling (Accarino et al., 2021).
+Other applications - 155 include estimating ocean surface circulation (Sinha and Abernathey, 2021; Subel and Zanna, 2024) and predicting dissolved oxygen across scales (O'Donncha et al., 2022).

-255 2.3 ML-based Ocean Circulation Prediction
+2.3 ML-based Ocean Circulation Prediction